kalxas/rasdaman/doc/main/04_ql-guide.rst

     else generalExp
     end

-  All *generalExp*'s must be evaluate to a compatible type.
+  All *generalExp*'s must evaluate to a compatible type.

 **Example**